-The other sad thing is that they tend to multiply quickly, and if you fail to keep the situation under control at a good timing, these annoying creatures can be really difficult to exterminate not to mention increasing the ill effects of pests on human health.
+The other sad thing is that they tend to multiply quickly, and if you fail to keep the situation under control at a good time, these annoying creatures can be really difficult to exterminate, not to mention increasing the ill effects of pests on human health.

 To successfully get rid of them, you’d have to consider several factors, including the type of rodent that you have, where they like hiding, what could be encouraging their entry into your home, the most realistic solution to the problem, and most importantly, hiring an experienced pest exterminator for their services or advice.

-From these, you could try rat poison, traps, or even natural rat eradication remedies.
+You could try rat poison, traps, or even natural rat eradication remedies from these.

 With that in mind, how exactly can these unpleasant creatures harm your health?

-Below are the 5 effects of pests and rodents to human health
+Below are the 5 effects of pests and rodents on human health

 How Does Pest Infestation Affect Human Health?